10 Swedish sports stars

 10. Zlatan Ibrahimović

-It would be impossible not to include footballer Zlatan Ibrahimović on a list like this.
-The tall striker from Malmö has poured in goals nearly everywhere he’s played, winning league titles with Ajax in the Netherlands, Inter and AC Milan in Italy, Barcelona in Spain and Paris Saint-Germain in France.
+The tall striker from Malmö poured in goals nearly everywhere he played, winning league titles with Ajax in the Netherlands, Inter and AC Milan in Italy, Barcelona in Spain and Paris Saint-Germain in France.

 Perhaps this makes it forgivable that he occasionally refers to himself in third person?

-In 2014 Swedish newspaper Dagens Nyheter named him the second greatest Swedish sportsperson of all time, after tennis player Björn Borg.
-Unlike most of his peers, Ibrahimović shows few signs of resting on his laurels.
-In 2018 Ibrahimović left Manchester United and joined LA Galaxy in the Major Soccer League.
+Already in 2014, Swedish newspaper Dagens Nyheter named him the second greatest Swedish sportsperson of all time, after tennis player Björn Borg.